 You’re starting a project, and you want the design to look seamless down to the font choice.

-And, maybe you’ve realized already that projects created with multiple fonts can both be visually appealing and help to differentiate your designs from others’.
+Maybe you’ve realized already that projects created with multiple fonts can be both visually appealing and help to differentiate your designs from others’.

 Luckily, there are some guidelines that outline which fonts work well together and which don’t!

 In general, fonts pair well together when there’s a significant amount of contrast between the two – but we’ll talk more about this below.